-Preached at Bedworth on a Tuesday Evening in April 1852
+Preached at Zion Baptist Chapel, Bedworth on Tuesday evening, April 20th, 1852

-"For they themselves show of us what manner of entering in we had unto you, and how ye turned to God from idols to serve the living and true God: and to whit for his Son from heaven, whom he raised from the dead. even Jesus, which delivered us from the wrath to come."
-1 Thess.
-1:9, 10
+"For they themselves shew of us what manner of entering in we had unto you, and how ye turned to God from idols to serve the living and true God; and to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come" 1 Thess.1:9,10

-The churches in the New Testament differed much in gifts and grace.
-This may be gathered from the way in which the Holy Ghost was pleased to inspire the apostle Paul to write to them.
-The Romans, for instance, appear to be much blessed with faith: for the apostle says, "their faith was spoken of throughout the whole world:" eminent believers, many of them, highly favoured with the faith of God's elect.
-The Corinthians, the apostle says, came behind in no gift.
-The Lord bestowed on them much utterance and much knowledge, with which they were too much puffed up.
-It appears the Ephesians were led deeply into the mysteries of the gospel; for the apostle writes to them as those deeply instructed in the mysteries of Christ.
-The Colossians were not only led into the mysteries of the gospel, like the Ephesians, but the apostle speaks of their discipline: "Joying and beholding your order, and the stedfastness of your faith in Christ."
-The Philippians passed through much persecution: "Having the same conflict which ye saw in me, and now hear to be in me."
-The Hebrews were wavering and much tempted to depart from and give up the faith.
+The churches in the New Testament differed much in gifts and grace: this may be gathered from the way in which the Holy Ghost was pleased to inspire the apostle Paul to write to them.
+The Romans, for instance, appear to have been much blessed with faith, for the apostle says, that "their faith was spoken of throughout the whole world."
+Eminent believers many of them; highly favoured with the faith of God's elect.
+The Corinthians, the apostle says, come behind in no gift; the Lord bestowed on them much utterance, and much knowledge, with which they were too much puffed up.
+It appears the Ephesians were led deeply into the mysteries of the gospel, for the apostle writes to them as those deeply instructed in the mysteries of Christ.
+The Colossians were not only led into the mysteries of the gospel like the Ephesians, but the apostle speaks of their discipline: "Joying and beholding your order, and the steadfastness of your faith in Christ."
+The Philippians passed through much persecution, "having the same conflict which ye saw in me, and now hear to be in me."
+The Hebrews were wavering, and, much tempted to depart from and give up the faith.

-If we look at the churches in the New Testament, we shall see none were so highly favoured in the enjoyment of the things of God as the church of Thessalonica.
-The apostle writes to them as being much favoured with the sweet enjoyment of the gospel: "Remembering, without ceasing, your work of faith, and labour of love, and patience of hope in our Lord Jesus Christ, in the sight of God and our Father: knowing, brethren beloved, your election of God.
-For our gospel came not unto you in word only, but also in power, and in the Holy Ghost, and in much assurance: as ye know what manner of men we were among you for our sake."
+If we look at the churches in the New Testament, we shall see none were so highly favoured in the enjoyment of the things of God, as the church at Thessalonica.
+The apostle writes to them, as being much favoured with the sweet enjoyments of the gospel: "Remembering without ceasing your work of faith, and labour of love, and patience of hope in our Lord Jesus Christ, in the sight of God and our Father; knowing, brethren beloved, your election of God: for our gospel came not unto you in word only, but also in power, and in the Holy Ghost, and in much assurance; as ye know what manner of men we were among you for your sake" (1 Thess.1:3-5).

 Thus we find the churches in the New Testament were not all enjoying the same things.
 The Galatians were sadly tainted with a legal spirit, drawn after false teachers, turned their back on Mount Zion, had gone back to the weak and beggarly elements whereunto they desired again to be in bondage.
-The Hebrews were wavering continually, scarcely knowing whether they should hold out to the end.
-Similar things are to be found in the church in our day; similar differences, not only in the church, but also in individuals: some weak, others strong; some highly favoured, others all their lifetime subject to bondage.
-With some it is spring time, with others summer, autumn, or winter.
-The Lord deals with different individuals as seemeth good in his sight; yet causing all things to work together for their spiritual good.
+The Hebrews were wavering continually, scarcely knowing, whether they should hold out to the end.
+Similar things are to be found in the church in our day; similar differences, not only in the church, but also in individuals.
+Some weak, others strong; some highly favoured, others all their life-time subject to bondage; with some it is spring, others summer, autumn or winter.
+The Lord is dealing, with different individuals as seemeth good in his sight, yet causing all things to work together for their spiritual good.